 There’s no shortage of fad diets nowadays.
 Most are designed to be short-term to help people shed a few extra pounds quickly.
 But if you’re one of the millions of women affected by PCOS, then you need a PCOS diet that will help treat or manage your symptoms.
-In this article, I’ll show you the do’s and don’ts of a PCOS-friendly diet, so your PCOS symptoms never get to rear its ugly head again!
+In this article, I’ll show you the do’s and don’ts of a PCOS-friendly diet (and anti-inflammatory supplements that may help), so your PCOS symptoms never get to rear their ugly head again!

 But first, what exactly is a PCOS diet?